-As much as renewable resources, innovation too is essential in the bioeconomy.
-We aim to address trends and developments that affect our customers and end-consumers, while driving solutions to reduce dependence on fossil-based materials.
+Our approach to innovation combines our capabilities with renewable materials to drive change towards a more sustainable future.
+We address trends that affect our customers and end-consumers, while advancing solutions to reduce dependence on fossil-based materials.

+We are investing for the future to strengthen our own capabilities to innovate and bring new products and solutions to the market.
 Stora Enso's expenditure on innovation, research and development in 2019 was EUR 141 (149) million, which was equivalent to 1.4% of sales.
-We have established funds to be used in an agile manner for capital expenditure in novel projects which have potential business cases.
+We have also established internal funds to be used in an agile manner in novel projects with high business potential.
 Intellectual property is an increasingly important tool to support our strategy.
-In 2019, we ran 25 campaigns and had 15 open idea channels operating.
-In total almost 1200 ideas were collected, growing from 875 in 2018.
-The most suitable ideas enter state-gate based innovation processes of the divisions and functions.
+We actively assess the patent landscapes for our growth areas and evaluate where we seek partnerships through licensing IP into or out from Stora Enso.

 Innovation is not limited to products; therefore, an integral part of our innovation is commercializing new ideas.
 The goal is to find fast-tracks towards a/the renewable and sustainable world by exploring new raw materials and solutions and testing their viability for industrial scale production in our top-notch research labs.
 Longer term research and early phase results are part of our engagements in Science and Research with the aim of supporting current and future Innovation activities as well as building our competence basis for bringing in new fundamental insights into the company.
 We acknowledge that a strong scientific foundation is essential in making right selections and choices regarding the future renewable materials solutions in terms of product and service performance as well as sustainability.